Share your love

 sudo systemctl restart apache2 mariadb

-At this point, you can continue your Cacti installation from the web interface by typing your server’s IP address in your web browser followed by cacti:
+At this point, you can continue to Install and Configure Cacti on Ubuntu 22.04 from the web interface by typing your server’s IP address in your web browser followed by cacti:

 http://your-server-IP-address/cacti/